Enable Update Management from a runbook

 Select Azure VM to manage

-With Change Tracking and Inventory enabled, you can add an Azure VM for management by the feature.
+With Update Management enabled, you can add an Azure VM to receive updates.

-From your Automation account, select Change tracking or Inventory under Configuration Management.
+From your Automation account, select Update management under the section Update management.

-If you try to enable another feature before setup of Change Tracking and Inventory has completed, you receive this message:
+If you try to enable another feature before setup of Update Management has completed, you receive this message:

 Installation of another solution is in progress on this or a different virtual machine.
 When that installation completes the Enable button is enabled, and you can request installation of the solution on this virtual machine.